aspose-email/Aspose.Email-Products/email/en/java/_index.md

      Emailing via SMTP, POP3 & IMAP
     </h2>
     <p>
-     API enables to create and format messages, attaching files and images as well as sending it to email addresses via SMTP protocol.
-Another facility that API provides is logging into POP3 servers via user name & password.
-Via API's APOP authentication feature, it is easy to get the full message or just the headers, view mailbox size & message count, delete messages from the server and much more.
-Few of API supported IMAP protocol features such as authentication, create, select, remove, query folders, get and save messages and change message flags.
+     API enables to create and format messages, attach files and images as well as send them to email addresses via <a href="https://docs.aspose.com/email/java/working-with-smtp-client/">SMTP</a> protocol.
+Another facility that API provides is logging into <a href="https://docs.aspose.com/email/java/working-with-pop3-client/">POP3</a> servers via user name & password.
+Via API's APOP authentication feature, it is easy to get the full message or just the headers, view mailbox size & message count, delete messages from the server and much more. <a href="https://docs.aspose.com/email/java/working-with-imap-client/">IMAP</a> protocol features allow the user of API to authenticate, create, select, remove, query folders, get and save messages and change message flags.
     </p>
     <div class="codeblock" id="code">
      <h3>